valtimo-platform/valtimo-documentation/using-valtimo/case/case-tabs.md

 Case tab can be configured manually using the [Admin UI](#configuration-using-the-admin-menu), or by using [autodeployment](#auto-deploying-case-tabs).

+## Enabling case tabs

+To enable case tabs, set the `enableTabManagement` feature toggle to `true` in your front-end implementation.
+For more information on this feature toggle, visit [this page](/reference/feature-toggles.md).

 ## Different types of case tabs

 Valtimo supports the following 3 different types of case tab.